1. Closed New Year's Eve & New Year's Day

 Madison residents and taxpayers can recycle household batteries by first getting them ready for recycling then bringing them to a drop-off site.
 There is no fee for batteries at the Streets Division drop-off sites.

-Hardware stores (Home Depot, Ace Hardware, etc.) and stores that sell electronics (Best Buy, Staples, etc.) may offer battery recycling.
+Some hardware stores (Home Depot, Ace Hardware, etc.) and stores that sell electronics (Best Buy, Staples, etc.) may offer recycling for rechargeable batteries.

 How to Recycle Your Batteries with the Streets Division